asarnaout/FluentSpec/README.md

 Specifications are best used in C# to encapsulate complex LINQ expressions that are well hidden and duplicated across the codebase.
 Using Specifications in conjunction with Repositories allows for a simpler Repository interface.

+Note that Specifications should be only used when necessary and abusing this pattern would highly increase the code complexity.

 ## Usage:

 To define a Specification, simply declare a class and extend the `Specification` type.
 The extended class should override the `ExpressionTree` property.